Technology integration: Benefits

-According to findings from four meta analyses, blending technology with face-to-face teacher time generally produces better outcomes than face-to-face or online learning alone.
+According to findings from four meta-analyses, blending technology with face-to-face teacher time generally produces better outcomes than face-to-face or online learning alone.
 Research is currently limited on the specific features of technology integration that improve learning.
 Meanwhile, the marketplace of learning technologies continues to grow and vary widely in content, quality, implementation, and context of use.

-Research shows that adding technology to K-12 environments, alone, does not necessarily improve learning.
-What matters most to implementing mobile learning is how students and teachers use technology to develop knowledge and skills and that requires training.
-Successful technology integration for learning goes hand in hand with changes in teacher training, curricula, and assessment practices.
+Research shows that incorporating technology into K-12 environments alone does not necessarily lead to improved learning.
+What matters most to implementing mobile learning is how students and teachers use technology to develop knowledge and skills, which necessitates training.

-An example of teacher professional development is profiled in Edutopia's Schools That Work series on eMints, a program that offers teachers 200 hours of coaching and training in technology integration over a two-year span.
-In these workshops teachers are trained in practices such as using interactive whiteboards and the latest web tools to facilitate active learning.
-In a 2010 publication of Learning Point Associates, statistics showed that students of teachers who had participated in eMints had significantly higher standardized test scores than those attained by their peers.

 It can keep students focused for longer periods of time.
-The use of computers to look up information/ data is a tremendous time saver, especially when used to access a comprehensive resource like the Internet to conduct research.
-This time-saving aspect can keep students focused on a project much longer than they would with books and paper resources, and it helps them develop better learning through exploration and research.
+The use of computers to look up information/data is a time saver, especially when used to access a comprehensive resource like the Internet to conduct research.
+This time-saving aspect can keep students focused on a project much longer than they would with books and paper resources and it helps them develop better learning skills through exploration and research.

-Project-based activities

-Definition: Project Based Learning is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem, or challenge.

-Project Based Activities is a method of teaching where the students gain knowledge and skills by involving themselves for the more period of time to research and respond to the engaging and complex questions, problems, or challenges. the students will work in groups to solve the problems which are challenging.
-The students will work in groups to solve the problems which are challenging, real, curriculum based and frequently relating to more than one branch of knowledge.
-Therefore, a well designed project based learning activity is one which addresses different student learning styles and which does not assume that all students can demonstrate their knowledge in a single standard way.

-Elements

-The project based learning activities involves four basic elements.